CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 !!! info

-    Projects in Rahti 2 are separate from CSC computing projects.
+    Projects in Rahti 2 are separated from CSC computing projects.
 A single CSC computing project can have access to multiple projects in Rahti 2.
     Each CSC computing project with access to Rahti will have a corresponding *group* in Rahti 2.